dpwiese/personal-website/content/posts/documentation.md

 --csl ieee.csl \
 ```

-Citations are accomplished by `[@my-citation]`.
+Citing the bib entry `my-citation` are accomplished in markdown by `[@my-citation]`.

 ## Styling

 To style the Pandoc generated output, <a href="https://github.com/jgm/pandoc/wiki/User-contributed-templates" target="_blank">several options</a> for templates were available that can be used with the `--template` option.
 The <a href="https://github.com/Wandmalfarbe/pandoc-latex-template" target="_blank">Eisvogel</a> Pandoc Latex template was one of the simplest and easiest.
-Just required it to be downloaded, put in the default pandoc template location `~/.pandoc/templates/`.and used with `--template eisvogel`.
+Just download it, put it in the default pandoc template location `~/.pandoc/templates/`, and used with `--template eisvogel`.
 The result out-of-the-box is quite good, additional styling options will be described below.

-Docs on Pandoc's different flavor of markdown described in the docs: <a href="https://pandoc.org/MANUAL.html#pandocs-markdown" target="_blank">Pandoc’s Markdown</a>
+Docs on Pandoc's different flavors of markdown described in the docs: <a href="https://pandoc.org/MANUAL.html#pandocs-markdown" target="_blank">Pandoc’s Markdown</a>
 It says in the post <a href="https://learnbyexample.github.io/tutorial/ebook-generation/customizing-pandoc/" target="_blank">Customizing pandoc to generate beautiful pdfs from markdown</a>:

 > GitHub style markdown is recommended if you wish to use the same source (or with minor changes) in multiple places.